pgladkevich/Java-Data-Structures-and-Algorithms/proj3/gitlet/gitlet-design.md

    "Merged [given branch name] into [current branch name]".
 Then, if the merge encountered a conflict, print the message "Encountered a merge conflict." to the terminal.
 The resulting commit will have the current branch as its parent, and the given branch as its second parent.

+#### Extra Credit Algorithms
+   1. add-remote: Saves the given login information under the given remote name in a file in the remotes subdirectory of .gitlet.
+In this case the login information is simply the absolute path to the remote directory.
+Attempts to push or pull from the given remote name will then attempt to use this .gitlet directory.
+By writing, e.g., java gitlet.Main add-remote other ../testing/otherdir/.gitlet you can provide tests of remotes that will work from all locations.
+       * Usage: `java gitlet.Main add-remote [remote name] [name of remote directory]/.gitlet
+       * Failure cases: If a remote with the given name already exists, print the error message:
+       "A remote with that name already exists."
+   2. rm-remote: Remove information associated with the given remote name.
+If you ever want to change a remote's information the rm-remote command will be called and then the remote will be re-added.
+       * Usage: java gitlet.Main rm-remote [remote name]
+       * Failure cases: If a remote with the given name does not exist, print the error message:
+       "A remote with that name does not exist."
+   3. fetch: Brings down commits from the remote Gitlet repository into the local Gitlet repository.
+Copies all commits and blobs from the given branch in the remote repository (that are not already in the current repository) into a branch named [remote name]/[remote branch name] in the local .gitlet, changing the branch [remote name]/[remote branch name] to point to the head commit of the remote branch.
+       1. First, checks if the branch to be created already exists.
+If it does, then get the Commit corresponding to the local head of this branch.
+Check if this commit's SHA exists in the remote repo.
+If it doesn't this means the local is ahead of the remote and fetch does not need to be performed.
+Exit.
+Otherwise, set this commit's parent to be the base case.
+If the branch does not exist then the base case is simply null, the parent of the initial commit.
+       2. Retrieve the SHA-1 ID of the head of the remote branch using a helper function.
+       3. Create the branch in the local repository if it did not previously exist.
+In both cases set the head of the local copy of the remote branch (change the SHA of the _branches/[remote name]/[remote branch name] file) to the retrieved SHA-1 ID.
+       4. Retrieve the remote commit corresponding to the aforementioned SHA UID and set it to be the current commit as well as the current blobs.
+       5. For each blob in the commit, check if it is already present in the local _objects directory.
+If not, copy the file over.
+       6. Once all blobs have been copied (if not present), copy the serialized Commit file from the remote to the the local _commits directory.
+Then, follow the parent pointer of the current commit and repeat steps 3-5 until the base case is reached (either null or parent of head of local copy of remote). **Base case checked at the start.**
+       * Usage: java gitlet.Main fetch [remote name] [remote branch name]
+       * Failure cases: If the remote Gitlet repository does not have the given branch name, print the error message "That remote does not have that branch."
+If the remote .gitlet directory does not exist, print:
+       "Remote directory not found."

 ## Persistence
 | cwd + files | In .gitlet | In .gitlet subdirectories | In Staging Subdirectory |